stephanwesten/MailRelay/README.md

 ## Future Enhancements (Optional)

-- Email templates
-- Multiple recipient support
-- Attachment support
-- Email history/logging
-- Dark mode toggle
-- Markdown support in messages
+- llm integration to enhance the subject and description in case of typos.

 -----

 **Questions to finalize:**

-1. Do you want TypeScript or JavaScript?
+1. Do you want TypeScript or JavaScript?  depends, typescript requires compilation, but is type safe. depends on github actions.
-1. Any specific styling preferences (minimal, modern, colorful)?
+1. Any specific styling preferences (minimal, modern, colorful)? minimal but modern.
 1. Should the form have validation (required fields, max length)?
+Title is required.
-1. Do you want email confirmation/receipts?
+1. Do you want email confirmation/receipts? no
 1. Rate limiting: how many emails per hour/day?

-What would you like to refine or add?​​​​​​​​​​​​​​​​
+5